davinjason09/kkn-automation/README.md

 # KKN Attendance Automation

-A simple program that can automatically (soon™) submits your KKN attendance using the new VNEXT Checkpoint API
+A simple program that can automatically (soon™) submits your KKN-PPM UGM attendance using the new VNEXT Checkpoint API

 ---